 Western Wake Farmer’s Market

-Fresh seasonal produce, flowers, herbs, baked goods, prepared foods, eggs, cheeses and meats, coffee and more.
+Fresh seasonal produce, flowers, herbs, baked goods, prepared foods, eggs, cheeses and meats, coffee, and more.
+SNAP: Double Bucks.
+Limits apply.

 Apex Farmers Market